w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > Sensual things are elegies to the disappearance of objects.[^1]

 By all accounts there is order in the universe.
 We presuppose signals in the noise.
-Things, evidently, can be predicted.
+Shit, evidently, can be predicted.
 To predict, we model.
 Informed, we act.
 The hope, it would seem, is for models which correspond to whatever really is "out there"; to what's "in here"; to whatever *is*.

 What and how we think, then, as well as how and what we think it is to be, informs how we model it, being.